+If you are interested in buying Cadbury Hot Chocolate, you can buy it online here.
+Otherwise, read on to learn a neat little trick I found to make your Cadbury Hot Chocolate drink as rich and velvety smooth as possible.
 When I was in primary school, my older brother and I always looked forward to our afternoon cup of hot chocolate.
 We’d make it with four cubes of sugar (without my mother’s knowledge) and loved to have it with buttered baguette.
 That was many, many years ago.
-Until recently, when I suddenly started drinking a cup of hot chocolate every day (Cadbury hot chocolate to be precise), hot chocolate no longer had a place in my life except when it was mixed with coffee, to make my much-loved café mocha.
-A Daily Cup of Cadbury Hot Chocolate My new adult habit of … Continue reading Cadbury Hot Chocolate Recipe for a Perfect Cup of Hot Chocolate
+Until recently, when I suddenly started drinking a cup of hot chocolate every day, hot … Continue reading Cadbury Hot Chocolate Recipe / Cadbury Drinking Chocolate Recipe

 I come from a people who are truly committed to their tea drinking.
 On my mother’s side of the family, every time is tea time.
 I am sure some of you, my readers, can relate to your mothers being this way too. 🙂 And when I say tea, I don’t mean the wimpy mixture of tea and water served to you at most establishments, where you get to mix the water and tea in your cup as you put together your tea.
 I mean the potent, fierce stuff that is cooked on a stove and served in flasks that’s to be … Continue reading African Tea: Milky, Sweet, and Spicy

 Wow!
 I don’t know what’s going on with my nails, but they are longer, stronger, and prettier than they’ve ever been.
 I lie.
 I do know what’s going on with my nails.
 Like many other things on my body (understand: my hair), I’ve decided to do away with all the fuss and artificiality with which we normally deal with parts of our body that we consider portrayers of beauty.
-For me, natural is easier and so is the way I choose to go.
-Honestly, I never intended this to be a statement of any sort…at first.
-The truth is: I can’t keep a manicure … Continue reading Nails: Get Pretty Nails Naturally
+RELATED: 6 Tips for Taking Care of Your Natural Hair For me, natural is easier and so is the way I choose to go.
+Honestly, I never intended this to be a statement of any … Continue reading Nails: Get Pretty Nails Naturally

 I first signed up for Nakumatt’s customer reward scheme in 2003, when it first came out.
 I was making a big purchase at Nakumatt Mega, when the cashier asked me whether or not I had a Nakumatt Smartcard.
 Having no clue as to what he was talking about, he told me that a Nakumatt Smartcard was a card that allowed customers to accumulate points with every purchase made at Nakumatt.
 These points would then one day be redeemable for awards – sort of the way it’s done in a frequent flyer’s program.
 At the time, I was not much of … Continue reading Lost your Nakumatt Smartcard?